Priority projects first

 If you’re reviewing higher ed marketing agencies, find one that you really believe in, and let them do their best work.
 In a best-case scenario, your agency will have a project management system (we’re big users of Basecamp) that will allow you to check in on a project easily and quickly.
 No meeting necessary!

 When looking at agencies, you’re attracted to them based on an amazing piece in their portfolio, right?
 Maybe it’s their stunning UX design for higher education websites or their copywriting skills on an important report.
 Lean on that expertise!
 Choose an agency that is rocking the types of work you foresee doing.
 Maybe the big agency in town isn’t a good fit for you because they’re champions of a particular tactic that just doesn’t fit with this year’s marketing plan.

 For instance we have particular expertise in video, and creating these pieces for clients is happening more and more.
 That said, no agency should force you into a tactic just because it’s worked for other clients.
 Don’t settle for less than what you deserve!

-Working with an outside marketing agency isn’t something to take lightly.
-Ideally, they’ll be great partners, advocates for your business, and talented at marketing.
+Working with an outside higher ed marketing agency isn’t something to take lightly.
+Ideally, they’ll be great partners, advocates for you, and talented at marketing.
 By making the most of that relationship, your overall marketing strategy will have a bigger chance of success.